sanko/Finance-Alpaca/README.md

 The data returned includes the following data:

 - `bars` - List of Finance::Alpaca::Struct::Bar objects
 - `next_page_token` - Token that can be used to query the next page
 - `symbol` - Symbol that was queried

+## `quotes( ... )`

+    my $quotes = $camelid->quotes(
+        symbol    => 'MSFT',
+        start     => Time::Moment->now->with_day_of_week(2),
+        end       => Time::Moment->now->with_hour(12)->with_day_of_week(3)
+    );

+Returns a list of Finance::Alpaca::Struct::Quote objects along with other data.

+The bar endpoint serves quote (NBBO) historical data for the requested security.

+The following parameters are accepted:

+- `symbol` - The symbol to query for; this is required
+- `start` - Filter data equal to or before this time in RFC-3339 format or a Time::Moment object.
+Fractions of a second are not accepted; this is required
+- `end` - Filter data equal to or before this time in RFC-3339 format or a Time::Moment object.
+Fractions of a second are not accepted; this is required
+- `limit` - Number of data points to return.
+Must be in range `1-10000`, defaults to `1000`
+- `page_token` - Pagination token to contine from

+The data returned includes the following data:

+- `quotes` - List of Finance::Alpaca::Struct::Quote objects
+- `next_page_token` - Token that can be used to query the next page
+- `symbol` - Symbol that was queried